 How do you respond to a pulse survey?

-Here are a few steps to help get your team to weather the storm:
+Here are a few steps to help deal with challenging feedback:

 Listen and engage

 If employee engagement has taken a hit, then the first step is to try to rekindle team spirit.
 You do this by listening to people, validating their concerns, and collaborating on plans to move forward.
 Team meetings are more important than ever, as these give colleagues a chance to motivate each other.

 Encourage and inform

 Diagnose and resolve

 You may have some structural or technical issues that are causing engagement issues.
 For example, if your team suddenly switched to remote working, they probably faced issues like:

 - Slow broadband connections